 In smaller engagements, I usually assess control risk at high for each assertion.
 When I assess control risk at less than high, I have to test controls to support the lower risk assessment.
 Therefore, assessing risks at high is usually more efficient (than testing controls).

-When control risk is assessed at high, inherent risk becomes the driver of the risk of material misstatement (controls risk X inherent risk = risk of material misstatement).
+When control risk is assessed at high, inherent risk becomes the driver of the risk of material misstatement (control risk X inherent risk = risk of material misstatement).
 The assertions that concern me the most are completeness, occurrence, and cutoff.
 So my RMM for these assertions is usually moderate to high.

 My response to higher risk assessments is to perform certain substantive procedures: namely, a search for unrecorded liabilities and detailed expense analyses.
+The particular expense accounts that I examine are often the result of my preliminary planning analytics.

 How does one perform a search for unrecorded liabilities?
 Use these steps: